Nanalysis Scientific Corp. Ann - GuruFocus.com

 Additionally in 2022, the Company acquired a 43% ownership in Quad Systems AG ("Quad Systems"), a Zurich-based Nuclear Magnetic Resonance (NMR) company focused on high-field NMR for pharmaceutical and other vertical markets.

-This news release contains certain "forward-looking statements" within the meaning of such statements under applicable securities law relating to regulatory approval for the Offering and statements relating to the successful closing of the second tranche of the Offering and anticipated timing thereof and other matters ancillary or incidental to the foregoing.
+This news release contains certain "forward-looking statements" within the meaning of such statements under applicable securities law relating to the use of net proceeds of the Offering, regulatory approval for the Offering and statements relating to the final TSX Venture Exchange approval and other matters ancillary or incidental to the foregoing.

 All statements included herein, other than statements of historical fact, may be forward-looking information and such information involves various risks and uncertainties.
 Forward-looking information is often, but not always, identified by the use of words such as "anticipates", "plan", "continue", "expect", "project", "intend", "believe", "anticipate", "estimate", "may", "will", "potential", "proposed", "positioned" and other similar words, or statements that certain events or conditions "may" or "will" occur.
 These statements are only predictions.
 Various assumptions were used in drawing the conclusions or making the projections contained in the forward-looking statements throughout this news release.
 Forward-looking statements are based on the opinions and estimates of management at the date the statements are made and are subject to a variety of risks and uncertainties and other factors that could cause actual events or results to differ materially from those projected in the forward-looking statements.
 The Company is under no obligation, and expressly disclaims any intention or obligation, to update or revise any forward-looking statements, whether as a result of new information, future events or otherwise, except as expressly required by applicable law.